-Mama's Creations, Inc. (together with its subsidiaries, the "Company"), was organized on July 22, 2009 as a Nevada corporation.
-The Company has a year-end of January 31.
+Mama's Creations, Inc. (together with its subsidiaries, the "Company"), (formerly known as Mama Mancini's Holdings, Inc. and Mascot Properties, Inc.) was organized on July 22, 2009 as a Nevada corporation.
+The Company has a fiscal year-end of January 31.

-Our subsidiary, MamaMancini's Inc., a Delaware Corporation ("Mamas") is a marketer, manufacturer and distributor of beef meatballs with sauce, turkey meatballs with sauce, beef meatloaf, sausage & peppers, chicken parmesan and other similar meats and sauces.
+Our subsidiary MamaMancini's Inc., a Delaware Corporation ("Mamas" MamaMancini's) is a marketer, manufacturer and distributor of beef meatballs with sauce, and turkey meatballs with sauce, beef meatloaf, grilled, roasted and breaded chicken, sausage & and peppers, chicken parmesan and other similar meats and sauces.
 In addition, the Company continues to diversify its product line by introducing new products such as ready to serve meals, single-size pasta bowls, bulk deli, and packaged refrigerated protein products.
-Mamas products were submitted to the United States Department of Agriculture (the "USDA") and approved as all natural.
+Mamas MamaMancini's products were submitted to the United States Department of Agriculture (the "USDA") and approved as all natural.
 The USDA defines all natural as a product that contains no artificial ingredients, coloring ingredients or chemical preservatives and is minimally processed.

 On December 29, 2021, the Company made two acquisitions which expanded the Company's core product lines, occasions, and access to specific cohorts and markets.
-T&L Acquisition Corp, dba T&L Creative Salads, Inc. ("T&L") and dba Olive Branch, LLC ("Olive Branch"), are related premier gourmet food manufacturers based in New York.
-T&L offers a full line of foods for retail food chains and club stores, delis, bagel stores, caterers and provision distributors.
-T&L uses high-quality meats, seafood and vegetables, prepared to meet the standards set forth by the USDA and the Food and Drug Administration ("FDA").
-Olive Branch offers a full line of olives, olive mixes, and savory products to retail food chains and club stores, delis, bagel stores, caterers and provision distributors, primarily in pre-packaged containers.
+Our Subsidiary T&L Acquisition Corp, dba T&L Creative Salads, Inc. ("T&L") and dba Olive Branch, LLC ("Olive Branch"), are related Corp. is a premier gourmet food manufacturers manufacturer based in New York.
+T&L offers Acquisition Corp.
+DBA T&L Creative Salads ("T&L") and Olive Branch ("OB") offer a full line of foods for retail food chains and club stores, delis, bagel stores, caterers and provision distributors.
+T&L uses high-quality meats, seafood and vegetables, prepared to meet the standards set forth by the USDA and the Food and Drug Administration ("FDA" ("FDA")).
+Olive Branch offers a full line of concentrates on selling olives, olive mixes, and savory products to a limited number of large retail food chains and club stores, delis, bagel stores, caterers and provision distributors, customers, primarily in pre-packaged containers.

 On June 28, 2022, the Company acquired a 24% minority interest in Chef Inspirational Foods, LLC ("CIF"), a leading developer, innovator, marketer and sales company selling prepared foods, for an investment of \$1.2 million.
 The investment consisted of \$500 thousand in cash and \$700 thousand in the Company's common stock.
-The acquisition of the interest in CIF was accounted for under the equity method of accounting for investments up until the Company acquired the remaining interest of CIF (the "CIF Acquisition").
+The acquisition of the interest in CIF was accounted for under the equity method of accounting for investments up until the Company acquired the remaining interest of CIF (the "CIF Acquisition") in CIF.
 On June 28, 2023, the Company completed the acquisition of the remaining 76% of CIF, in accordance with the terms of the Membership Interest Purchase Agreement dated June 28, 2023 by and among the Company, Siegel Suffolk Family, LLC, and R&I Loeb Family, LLC (the "Sellers").
-Per the terms of the Membership Interest Purchase Agreement the purchase price was approximately \$3.7 million, including approximately \$1 million in cash at closing and \$2.7 million in a promissory note.
-The promissory note requires a principal payment of \$1.2 million in cash on the first anniversary of the closing date, and a payment of \$ 1.5 million in common stock of the Company on the second anniversary of the closing date.
+Per the terms of the Membership Interest Purchase Agreement the purchase price was for approximately \$3.7 million, including approximately \$1 million in cash at closing and a \$2.7 million in a promissory note, note (the "CIF Acquisition").
+The promissory note requires a principal payment of \$1.2 million in cash on the first anniversary of the closing date, and a payment of \$1.5 million in common stock of the Company on the second anniversary of the closing date.

-The following presents the unaudited results of operations for the period February 1, 2023 through June 28, 2023 of CIF (in thousands).
+The following presents the unaudited results of operations for the period February 1, 2023 through June 28, 2023 April 30, 2023 of CIF (in thousands):

 For the Period

 February 1, 2023

 through

-June 28, 2023
+June 28, April 30, 2023

-Revenues \$ 13,721
+Revenues \$ 13,721 8,289

-Net income \$ 931
+Net income \$ 931 607